 Physicians aren’t too happy with sales reps

 One of the reasons for this is the data that sales reps present during their calls.
-Often times, physicians state that it’s too biased and lacking objective insights.
+Oftentimes, physicians state that it’s too biased and lacks objective insights.
 Additionally, lots of HCPs feel that the data is canned and the presentations are rehearsed – they are not adjusted to individual physicians.

 Some reasons for the disdain for sales reps can be found in the way they communicate their message.
 It turns out that HCPs really aren’t happy with calls taking place in their work environment.
 In fact, 79% of physicians prefer information delivered to them online.
 Going even further, 70% of HCPs do not want clinical interactions with sales reps at all.
 However, over 80% of them still do want interactions – but they need to be through online channels.

 Some physicians are so unhappy with having sales rep visits that they completely restrict rep access to their offices.
 According to data from 2014, 54% of all physicians had explicit rules about not seeing reps.
 Compare this data to that from 2007, when only 20% of physicians restricted rep access.
 The latest data is convincing, too, and it says that 64% of all physicians claim that they have seen a sales rep in the last year.

 Even if the physician does want to hear from the sales rep, sometimes there are institutional rules that prevent them from doing this.
 In these situations, it’s a good idea to reach out to them using channels such as email.